Junk head: Origins of the term

-The term "junk head" originates from these sealing rings or "junk rings" and the dummy piston head.
-The term was previously in use with steam engines.
-Whereas a piston ring must slide within the cylinder and so be made of the best quality long-lived materials, where a fixed cylinder cover was sealed by a ring, this stationary ring could be of the lowliest materials or "junk", often a greased or graphited rope or oakum packing.
-Although the high cylinder temperature of an internal combustion engine requires high quality materials even here, the term stuck.
+The terms "junk head" and "junk rings" originate from the design of some steam engines.
+A steam engine's piston ring must slide within the cylinder and so be made of the best quality long-lived materials, but a stationary ring used to seal a fixed cylinder cover can be of lower quality "junk", often a greased or graphited rope or oakum packing.
+Although the higher temperatures in an internal combustion engine require high quality materials in the head area, these terms are applied when dummy piston heads sealed with rings are used instead of a head gasket.

 Sleeve valve engines

 The junk head was only widely used with sleeve valve engines.
 These sealed on the inside of the sleeve, also sealing the sleeves themselves from the combustion pressure.
 It would also have been difficult to arrange a flat head gasket on the top of the moving sleeves.

 Sleeve valves were rarely used in road vehicles, although the Knight engine did enjoy some limited popularity in luxury cars.
 These used a junk head.